stratapp-ai/stratapp-ai.github.io/_blog/what-s-really-going-on-in-my-company.md

 Finally, I am going to introduce 3 new operating principles:

 1. **No internal email** - all internal comms will be inside #stratapp, using their [social with structure](https://stratapp.ai/blog/atlassian-stride-social-with-structure/ "social with structure").
-Eliminating internal email will reduce emails from 200 to about 20 per person per day.
+Eliminating internal email will reduce emails from about 200 to 10-20 per person per day.
 It will also make checking and replying to emails way more interesting and actually adding value.
 Why?
 Because all emails hitting our inbox will only be external - from customers, partners and suppliers.
 2. **Transparency** - we will encourage staff to make social and work collaboration transparent inside #stratapp, rather than marking everything as confidential or secret.
 [Ray Dalio](https://stratapp.ai/principles-by-ray-dalio-embracing-radical-transparency/ "Ray Dalio") has proven that org-wide transparency elevates individual, team, manager, executive and overall company performance.
 3. **Alignment** - we will strive to ensure that every task, initiative, project, idea, challenge, risk or note we are working on, has a direct or indirect link to our strategic goals->objectives->actions->projects.
 [Aligning day to day work to strategy](https://stratapp.ai/blog/why-stratapp-is-10-apps-in-1/ "aligning day to day work to strategy") is easy to do inside #stratapp.